convox/docs/docs/application/timers.md

 ### Dedicated Service

-Two services, `web` is normally running, `timers` is not (scaled to 0).
+Two Services, `web` is normally running, `timers` is not (scaled to 0).
 The `cleanup` timer will spawn a new process using the configuration of `timers` once per minute, run the command `bin/cleanup` inside it, and terminate on completion.

 ```yaml
 services: